ASFHyP3/hyp3-sdk/docs/index.md

 ## Submitting Jobs

-An instance of HyP3 will have member functions for submitting new jobs:
+The instance of HyP3 has member functions for submitting new jobs:
 - `job = submit_rtc_job('job_name', 'granule_id')`
 - `job = submit_insar_job('job_name', 'reference_granule_id', 'secondary_granule_id')`
 - `job = submit_rtc_job('job_name', 'reference_granule_id', 'secondary_granule_id')`
-Each of these functions will return an instance of the Job class.
+Each of these functions will return an instance of the Job class that represents a new HyP3 job request.

 ## Finding existing Jobs
 To find HyP3 Jobs that were run previously, you can use the `find_jobs()` member